jonlpersson/ed-latimore/site/_posts/2024-02-14-3-frameworks-for-making-better-decisions.md

 In these instances, I imagine the worst-case scenario of each scenario, independent of the odds of that scenario occurring.
 There are no guarantees, so it’s important to consider what happens if things don’t work out or, if things do go as planned, what continuing down this path will feel like if you lose motivation or enjoyment of the work required.

 I once heard this referred to as “choosing your shit sandwich.”
 Focusing only on the positives of a decision is how you get blindsided when things become difficult or go wrong.
-No one gives up because everything is moving smoothly without incident.&nbsp;
+No one gives up because everything is moving smoothly without incident.

 This thinking is a natural extension of the opportunity cost perspective of events.